It's Friday Fly Day--and time to post images of a syrphid fly.

 You gotta love those ladybugs.

-Ladybugs eat lots of aphids.
+Lady beetles, aka ladybugs, eat lots of aphids.
 Did we say lots of aphids?
 Lots of aphids.
 They have no portion control.

 If you watch closely, you'll see them gobble aphids like theater-goers devour buttered popcorn.
 Ladybugs eat so many aphids you wonder if they'll ever be able to lift off the plant.